AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 - (b) deforming the mesh and the material points together
 - (c) resetting the mesh but not the material points, distorting the body relative to the mesh

-Under this framework you define two things: the `Mesh` - the discretisation on which the equations are solved - and the `Initial GIMP distribution` - the modelled body that carries all the material and kinematic data.
+Under this framework you define two things: the `Mesh` - the discretisation on which the equations are solved - and the `Initial GIMP distribution` - the modelled body that carries all the material and kinematic data at the Generlaised Interpolation Material Points (GIMPs).
 Boundary conditions (fixed or rolling nodes) are applied to the vertices of the `Mesh`, whereas body forces such as gravity are applied to the material points directly.

 ## Input setup